Nishanth-Panthangi/auth-service/README.md

 ## Overview
 This project is an authentication service built using the Spring Boot framework, providing user registration, login, and secure JWT-based session management.
 It also integrates OAuth2 and follows security best practices using the Spring Security module.

+## Catch-Up Notes: Understanding Authentication
+Authentication is the process of verifying who a user is.
+In modern web applications, authentication ensures that users are who they say they are and allows them to securely access resources.
+This project uses two major mechanisms for authentication:

+1. **JWT (JSON Web Tokens)**: JWT is used to manage user sessions without keeping state on the server.
+When a user successfully logs in, they receive a JWT token that they must include in subsequent requests.
+The server can verify the JWT to check if the user is authenticated, without storing any session data on the server itself.

+2. **OAuth2**: OAuth2 is a standard for access delegation, which allows users to log in using credentials from trusted providers (e.g., Google, Facebook).
+In this project, OAuth2 can be used to provide a secure and familiar way for users to authenticate.

+In this service, users can **register** with a username, email, and password.
+The password is encrypted for security.
+After registration, users can **log in** to receive a JWT token, which they use to access protected endpoints.
+JWTs are stateless, meaning the server does not need to store session information, making it efficient for scalability.

+## Request-Response Flow
+1. **User Registration**:
+   - User sends a **POST** request to `/api/auth/register` with their **username**, **email**, and **password**.
+   - Server processes the request, encrypts the password, and stores the user in the database.
+   - Server responds with a **success message** indicating that the user has been registered.

+2. **User Login**:
+   - User sends a **POST** request to `/api/auth/login` with their **username** and **password**.
+   - Server authenticates the user, generates a **JWT token**, and responds with the token.

+3. **Accessing Protected Endpoints**:
+   - User sends a request to a **protected endpoint** with the **JWT token** in the `Authorization` header.
+   - Server verifies the token and allows access if it is valid.

 ## Features
 - **User Registration**: Users can register by providing a username, email, and password.
 - **User Login**: Users can log in using their credentials and obtain a JWT for further authenticated requests.
 - **JWT Authentication**: JWT tokens are used for stateless session management.
 - **OAuth2 Integration**: Supports OAuth2 for secure authentication flows.
 - **Spring Security Configuration**: Configures access control, stateless sessions, and password encryption.
+- **Role-Based Access Control (RBAC)**: Supports RBAC for different levels of user permissions.

 ## Dependencies
 The project uses several dependencies to achieve its functionality: